MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-company-data-without-managing-devices.md

 ## How can Enterprise Mobility + Security (EMS) help you?

 EMS delivers innovative data loss protection capabilities with Microsoft Intune.
 With it, you can protect company data and preserve the great user experience with Office 365 apps that employees are accustomed to.
-And you can do it without requiring users to enroll their devices for management--which can significantly increase the chances of success of your BYOD program and end user compliance with IT policies.
+And you can do it without requiring users to enroll their devices for management, which can significantly increase the chances of success of your BYOD program and end user compliance with IT policies.
 You get the control you need and users enjoy modern experience they've come to expect.
 Because Microsoft Intune works directly with Azure Active Directory and Office 365 to manage access and protect company data, there’s no need to install and maintain an on-premises infrastructure or to route all traffic through it.

 ### Recommended solution